Updated: Jul 14

 What is gait?

 Gait is a term used to describe the pattern of how a person walks.
-It gives medical professionals a clear indication into whether someone is experiencing any neurologic, muscular or skeletal problems.
+It gives medical professionals a clear indication of whether someone is experiencing any neurologic, muscular, or skeletal problems.

 The stance phase makes up around 60% of the gait cycle, with the swing phase making up the other 40%.
 By simply looking at these two phases, a medical professional can usually diagnose a gait abnormality.